 It may surprise you, but sometimes people slip out of a good ‘cultural fit’ even after being happily employed for years at your company.
 A new manager or even a life change outside of the job can change how people prefer to work or simply make them feel disconnected from a company where they once felt like a part of the team.

 So share your company mission to keep everyone oriented in the right direction.
 Get employees involved in writing helpful blog articles for each other.
-And encourage your teams to stay in-touch on project progress and shared goals.
+And encourage your team members to stay in-touch on project progress and shared goals.

 The key is to ensure that every employee is fully connected to the shared company culture through your internal network.
 Messaging systems, well-organized software, and shared internal resources bring your employees together to form that tight-knit culture that matters so much.